watson-developer-cloud/restkit/README.md

 $ carthage update --platform iOS
 ```

-Finally, drag-and-drop the built `RestKit.framework` into your Xcode project and import it in the source files that require it.
+Follow the remaining Carthage installation instructions [here](https://github.com/Carthage/Carthage#getting-started).
+Make sure to drag-and-drop the built `RestKit.framework` into your Xcode project and import it in the source files that require it.

 ### Swift Package Manager